A wise sage once said:

 And these places in Nevada definitely treat her right.

-You see, these are the places in Nevada where the cost of living is the lowest; where your salary goes the furthest.
+You see, these are the cities and places in Nevada where the cost of living is the lowest; where your salary goes the furthest.
 And when if you have the luxury of choosing where to live in the Silver State, then the cost of living should play a role in the decision.

 So we did the hard for you and crunched the numbers to find the cities that have lower food, energy, and housing costs.
 After the dust settled on our analysis of the 19 largest places in Nevada, we were left with this set of the best value for your money.